eriksaulnier/erik-website/content/pages/about.md

     I'm a software engineer based in Troy, NY who has a strong passion for all things tech.
 Over the last 7 years, I have had experience working on a large variety of projects of varying sizes including software applications, mobile apps, websites, and even some video games.
 I am always excited when presented with opportunities to add new technologies to my toolbelt and am never afraid of a challenge.

     I currently work as a Developer at [Troy Web Consulting](https://troyweb.com).
-  block_title: Hey, my name is Erik.
+  block_title: Hey, my name is Erik
 - template: technology-block
-  block_title: Technologies I Use
+  block_title: Technologies I use
   categories:
   - category_title: Programming Languages
     technologies: